Is Cassava Good for You?

 We hear a lot of complimentary things about cassava manioc and its health benefits, including being gluten-free.
 But is cassava good for you?

-In this blog post, we will find out if cassava is good for you, hinging on the potential dangers it poses to people with certain health conditions.
+In this blog post, we will find out if cassava root is good for you, hinging on the potential dangers it poses to people with certain health conditions.

 Check out the nutritional information of cassava here.

-First and foremost, cassava is a good source of carbohydrates, which are the body’s primary source of energy.
+First and foremost, cassava root is a good source of carbohydrates, which are the body’s primary source of energy.

 This makes it a great option for athletes and people with high-energy needs.